2. What is Pancake Day?

 21. How do we keep our pancakes hot and fresh?

-Uniting Vic.Tas, known as Uniting, is the community services organisation of the Uniting Church in Victoria and Tasmania.
+Uniting Vic.Tas is the community services organisation of the Uniting Church in Victoria and Tasmania.
 We’ve been supporting Australians for over 100 years.

 We’re about building capacity and confidence in children, young people and families, people with disability, older people and people newly arrived in Australia.
 We work with people at risk of or experiencing financial crisis, homelessness, mental illness and problems with alcohol and other drugs, by empowering them with the support they need to succeed.

 Our services reach to Albury-Wodonga in the north, Mallacoota in East Gippsland, the Wimmera region in the west, and across Tasmania.

-Pancake Day is the Uniting Church in Victoria and Tasmania’s annual community fundraising event held on Shrove Tuesday.
+Pancake Day is our annual Uniting community fundraising event held on or around Shrove Tuesday.
 Shrove Tuesday is traditionally the final day to eat all the fat, eggs and dairy products in your kitchen before the start of Lent – a time of abstinence and reflection in the 40 days before Easter.

-Each year hundreds of people register to hold Pancake Day events in their homes, schools, churches, businesses and community groups in February and March.
-They cook and sell pancakes to raise funds to support Uniting’s work with people in need, including people living without a home, disadvantaged children, families in crisis and those living with disabilities.
+Each year hundreds of people register to hold Pancake Day events in their homes, schools, churches, businesses and community groups.
+They cook and sell pancakes to raise funds to support Uniting’s work with people living life on the margins.

 It’s easy!
 Simply register online, or call us on toll free 1800 060 543

 Holding an event is fun and easy!
 When you register you will receive a complimentary host pack which includes a planning guide with all the information you need including choosing a location, publicising your event, and other helpful hints.

 The pack will give you lot of tips, ideas and fundraising tools to help make your event a success, including posters and stickers.
 If you get a bit stuck, don’t hesitate to contact us.